socialray/makahiki-ktuh/doc/heroku-in-a-nutshell.rst

   % workon makahiki
   % git pull origin master

+You may want to run tests to make sure the master is appropriate for pushing to Heroku.

 Next, find out what remotes you have already.
 Make sure the app of interest is not already in your remotes::